Maurice-cs/Fictional/README.md

-# Fictional is a:
+# Fictional

-*  lightweight Project that
+* A lightweight Project that
-  -organises,
-  -automate,
+  1. organises,
+  2. automate,
-  -monitor adminstration tasks for small organisations(environments or labs)
+  3. and monitor adminstration tasks for small organisations(environments or labs)

-* It can prove to be reliable, consistent as to reduce repetitive manual work